Germany's Scholz urges Kosovo, Serbia to commit to dialogue | Law-Order

 German Chancellor Olaf Scholz asked Kosovo and Serbia on Friday for a clear commitment to reaching a lasting political solution to their long-standing dispute over Kosovo's independence.

-Normalization talks facilitated by the EU started 11 years ago but yielded little impact, and tensions between the former opponents in war remain.
+Normalisation talks facilitated by the European Union started 11 years ago but yielded little impact, and tensions between the former opponents in war remain.

 Scholz, who was in Kosovo to start a multi-nation trip in the Western Balkans, said Russia's war in Ukraine made the region's stability even more important.